Airports of London: City (LCY)

 than the Airbus A318, with increased range and capable of taking off from London City fully loaded.
-Its first commercial flight completed in August 2017 from Zurich.
+Its first commercial flight completed in August 2017 from Zürich.

-Located only four miles from Canary Wharf, London City Airport is often used by business travellers, with many flights serving destinations across the UK and northern Europe.
-The airport cannot be expanded due to the docks on either side.
+The airport is often used by business travellers, with many flights serving destinations across the UK and northern Europe.
+The airport cannot easily be expanded due to the docks on either side.
 It is also the only airport serving London which does not operate at night.

-A light rail service from London City Airport DLR station, which adjoins the terminal building of London City Airport, links it to the financial district of the City of London at Bank and Monument stations, which offer interchanges with London Underground.
+A light rail service from London City Airport DLR station, which adjoins the terminal building of London City Airport, links it (among many other stations) to the financial district of the City of London at Bank and Monument stations, which offer interchanges with London Underground.

 Heathrow (LHR)

 Located in the London Borough of Hillingdon, Heathrow is by far the largest of London's airports and considered the main gateway into the United Kingdom for non-European visitors.
 Heathrow has four terminals and two parallel runways.
 Due to the location in London's western suburbs, Heathrow has had trouble trying to expand, with various expansion projects being cancelled.
 As a result, the airport consistently runs at over 99% capacity and is often included on lists of the worst-rated airports in the world.
 However, on 1 July 2015 Heathrow's expansion plan was suggested as the best option by the Airport Commission and on 25 October 2016 a new northwest runway and terminal was approved by the Government.

-The airport is connected to Great Britain's motorway network via the M4 and M25 motorways, to London Paddington station by Heathrow Express and TfL Rail trains and to other Central London destinations by London Underground trains on the Piccadilly line.
+The airport is connected to Great Britain's motorway network via the M4 and M25 motorways, to London Paddington station by Heathrow Express and Elizabeth line trains and to other Central London destinations by London Underground trains on the Piccadilly line.

 In April 2012 (before the 2012 Summer Olympics), Heathrow announced that for the first time in history it handled 70 million passengers in a calendar year, making it the third busiest airport in the world in terms of passenger numbers, after Atlanta and Beijing–Capital.
-It also comes second behind Dubai International Airport in the list of the busiest airport in the world in terms of international passenger numbers, as well as being the busiest airport in Europe by total passenger numbers.
+It also comes second behind Dubai–International in the busiest airport in the world in terms of international passenger numbers, as well as being the busiest airport in Europe by total passenger numbers.

 Heathrow serves six continents around the world, and is the base for the flag carrier British Airways in Terminal 5.
 While it also serves short-haul flights, Heathrow is London's long-distance hub and is the most popular arrival point for flights from the United States of America (including New York–JFK), with 13 million passengers.
-However, because it is operating at capacity, Heathrow has failed to increase service to cities in the newly industrialised countries such as China, falling behind European bases like Frankfurt, Amsterdam, and Paris–Charles de Gaulle.
+However, because it is operating at capacity, Heathrow has been unable to increase service to cities in the newly industrialised countries such as China, falling behind European bases like Frankfurt, Amsterdam, and Paris–Charles de Gaulle.